 A: Performance is the execution of a process and the measured results.
 Improvement is a conscience effort to become better.
 It’s about improving people, processes, performance, and ultimately profit.
-When coupled with strengths-based leadership and their demonstrated support, the recurring benefits are a contagious performance improvement culture.
+When coupled with people-centered leadership and their demonstrated support, the recurring benefits are a contagious performance improvement culture.

 Q: How would you summarize performance improvement?